dharm6619/My-first-Project/README.md

-# My-first-Project
+# My-First-Project
-This is the first open source project I am going to make .
-It will consist of a website and an android app... for any particular thing
+It will be a website and an app which will store passwords and the accounts which we use in different places Lets see...
+Its my first work and lets see how it goes